AriX/TRXUtil/README.md

 TRXUtil
 =======

-Writes TRX headers for flashing router software such as DD-WRT and OpenWRT
+Writes TRX headers for flashing router software such as DD-WRT and OpenWRT.

+TRXUtil is distributed under the BSD license.
+See LICENSE for more information.